jaspervdj/hakyll/web/tutorials/01-installation.markdown

 Building the example site
 -------------------------

-Apart from the main Hakyll library, the cabal package also provided you with an executable `hakyll-init` to create an example site.
+Apart from the main Hakyll library, the cabal package also provides you with an executable `hakyll-init` to create an example site.
 This is an easy way to get
 started:

     $ hakyll-init my-site

 This creates a folder `my-site` in the current directory, with some example content and a generic configuration.

 If `hakyll-init` is not found, you should make sure `$HOME/.cabal/bin` is in your `$PATH`.
+(If you're on OS X, you may not have a bin directory in `$HOME/.cabal`.
+In this case, check `$HOME/Library/Haskell/bin` and put it on your path if you find `hakyll-init` there.)

 The file `site.hs` holds the configuration of your site, as an executable haskell program.
 We can compile and run it like this: